19hours/sg-statutes/Acts/Infectious Diseases Act.md

 [39

-### Powers of Director-General or Port Health Officer regarding food and water
+### Powers of Director-General, Food Administration or Port Health Officer regarding food and water

-39\.—(1) The Director-General or a Port Health Officer may —
+39\.—(1) The Director-General, Food Administration or a Port Health Officer may —

 (a) take samples of any food and water intended for human consumption or for sale to a vessel;

-(b) order the owner or any person in charge of a vessel supplying food to carry out an analysis of the food and to supply the results of that analysis to the Director-General or the Port Health Officer;
+(b) order the owner or any person in charge of a vessel supplying food to carry out an analysis of the food and to supply the results of that analysis to the Director-General, Food Administration or the Port Health Officer;

+[Act 11 of 2019 wef 01/04/2019]

 (c) if he has reason to believe that any food intended for human consumption is liable to be contaminated or is unfit for human consumption, order the food to be destroyed; and